krisztin/cuddly-wixen/_posts/2019-01-02-strava-tap.md

 #### Cold context

-I am one of those insane people who ride when it’s cold outside.
+I am one of those insane people who ride even when it’s cold outside.
 My winter gloves are as “screen-friendly” as they can be, which means 1 tap often becomes 5 before it finally registers, hence the more steps the more taps until I’ve had enough of wildly fingering my phone and rip off my gloves.
 The end result: frozen hand, recording started, doing some additional gymnastics to put the glove back on which is an artform in sub-zero temperatures.

 #### Accessibility note